-Probability of the Markets
+Probability of the markets

 This week in Spain thousands of people got together to celebrate the official start of the San Fermin festival.
 This festival includes the famous running of the bulls.
-The question here at home is will this famous event be symbolic of things to come on the markets.
+The question here at home is will this famous event be symbolic of things to come in the markets.
 Will the bulls run back on Wall Street or will the Bears continue to hold their ground?

 The questions I get wherever I go now are: What’s going to happen to the markets?
 Are they going to turn around?
 Have we hit the bottom yet?

 Wouldn’t you like to know?
 Actually, so would I!
 All of these questions are on the minds of all investors.
 Really, there is nowhere to hide these days?
 Markets all around the world are feeling the pinch.
 In fact, only 5 of 24 of the major world markets are in positive territory this year.

 Any answers to these questions are speculative in nature because no one really knows.
 Market timing is impossible to do with a 100% degree of accuracy.

 However, one might be able to view some of these questions using probabilities.
 After all, investing is an inexact science.
 The trick is to be right more often than wrong and win more often than you lose.

 Over what time frame do you formulate your expectations?
 If you were to ask me will markets start to turn around in the next 6 months to a year, the prudent answer would be to give a 50/50 probability because markets are random in the short term.
 Consider some statistics to help you to come to your own conclusions:

 - Since 1957 on the TSE 300, there have only been 3 calendar years where we had 3 consecutive back to back negative years (73/74, 69/70, 52/53).